 1. Create a project.

-2. Drag and drop your drone survey dataset (Orthophoto + DSM) into Virtual Surveyor.
+2. Drag and drop or load your drone survey dataset (Orthophoto + DSM) into Virtual Surveyor.

 Create a boundary to define the area where you want to create the surface.